Manuel-DominguezCBG/VCF-matcher/README.md

 argparse==1.4.0
 ```

-#### Finally, I am going to create a new env, install the libraries using and run the script to confirm that everything works
+#### Finally, I am going to create a new env, install the libraries and run the script to confirm that everything works in a new env

 ```
 (vcf_matcher) monkiky@Monkikys-MacBook-Pro VCF-matcher % conda create --name test  python --no-default-packages